xpilot-project/docs/docs/client.md

 | `.com2 <Frequency>`| Sets the COM2 radio to the specified frequency.
 | `.rx com# On\|Off`| Toggles receiving on the specified com radio.
 For example: `.rx com1 on`
 | `.tx com#`| Enables the COM1 or COM2 radio for transmit.
 For example: `.tx com2`
-| `.towerview <IP-Address> <Callsign>`| Connects xPilot to a proxy server (such as provided by Euroscope) in observer mode for the purpose of creating a tower view.
+| `.towerview <IP-Address> <Callsign>`| Connects xPilot to a proxy server (such as provided by EuroScope) in observer mode for the purpose of creating a tower view.
 The IP address defaults to 127.0.0.1 (localhost) and the callsign defaults to TOWER.
 | `.ignore <Callsign>` | Adds the specified aircraft to the ignore list. xPilot will not render an aircraft model for any aircraft on the ignore list.
 The list is cleared when xPilot is closed. |
 | `.unignore <Callsign>` | Removes the specified aircraft from the ignore list. |
 | `.ignorelist` | Lists all the callsigns currently in the ignore list. |